It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

 Misclassification of workers is something the US Department of Labor takes seriously, levying penalties on companies found to call workers independent contractors when they should be employees.
 The DOL details specific guidelines for each category—for example, a business can’t decide “when and how” a gig worker’s work must be performed.

-But some companies continue to misclassify workers, either unintentionally or in an effort to skirt the law and avoid paying for employee benefits like health coverage.
+However, some companies continue to misclassify workers, either unintentionally or to skirt the law and avoid paying for employee benefits like health coverage.
 It’s a situation made more challenging as legislation, particularly on the state level, continues to evolve.